Store Hours

 Location

-If the soil isn't cold and frozen, consider planting your fruit, veggie, or flower seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
-Plant after the threat of frost is gone for the season, as sprouts and seedlings can't weather those conditions.
+Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
-Consult your seed package for when and how to sow seeds.
+Consult your seed package for how and when to sow seeds.

 How do I plant a transplant or baby plant?